 Exhibitions and Events at the museum

-We are open every Saturday 10am to 4pm, and also open on Thursday 31st October for the Calderdale schools half term.
+We are open every Saturday 10am to 4pm, and also open on Thursdays in the Calderdale schools holidays.
 Don’t forget to visit our cafe and shop while you are here.

 Yorkshire through Lens and Brush